 The logo and weight information is recessed instead of stamped and large enough to see clearly, giving a more high-end feel as well.
 We really like that the powder coat is grippy enough to support both chalked and bare-handed training, even when we were sweating like crazy (about two minutes into the workout).
 For the grip factor, we gave these a 4.5 out of 5.

-“The powder coat on these weights is a little more gritty than other competitors,” our tester said.
+“The powder coat on these weights is a little more gritty than other competitors, I’d say,” our tester says.
 “That helps you really get a good grip on the weight when you’re doing swings or carry exercises.”

 You’ll get that premium feeling from these kettlebells because their handles aren’t painted, taped, and re-painted throughout the construction process — which can lead to sharp, pointy edges along the sides of the bell’s horns.
 Instead, the colors are painted on after the rest of the bell is complete, leaving your handles smooth enough to support you through tough workouts without poking at your skin.
 Plus, the bells range in weight between four and 92 kilograms, meaning you’ve got a load of training options.

 Luxury comes at a cost, though.
-Even the lightest, four kilogram (9 pound) weight is more than double the market average.
+Even the lightest, 4-kilogram options is more than double the market average.
 So, our team had to give the overall value a 3 out of 5.
-But if you want a top-of-the-line kettlebell, these are the best choice.
+If you’re looking for a more affordable option, we’d recommend checking out Fringe Sport’s line up of budget kettlebells.

 Category | Rating |